 The Dracoliches are another thing entirely.
 They are as deeply shrouded in legend as any creature in this handbook, and many scholars deny their existence entirely, holding them to be other creatures in a deceptive form.
 Yet the historical record holds strong evidence to suggest they are real, and that they may be the most frightening manifestation of Evil known to this world.

 Whatever they once were, they are now undead creatures of a unique type.
-They have no natural physical existence, and their spirits appear to reside in some kin of limbo.
+They have no natural physical existence, and normally exist in spirit form in some kind of unknown limbo.
 They can only be brought into physical existence through a complex series of necromantic rituals and sacrifices on a scale requiring not individuals but entire guilds or communities of magical casters.
-Once brought into existence, they take on a physical form not unlike an extra-planar avatar; however, this form is not subject to magical banishment or control as an avatar is.
+Once brought into existence, they take on a physical form not unlike an extra-planar avatar, although they are not subject to magical banishment or dismissal as an avatar normally is.
+It is, however, a form subject to physical destruction, which banishes the spirit back to the limbo it came from.

+This is no small proposition, however, as the amount of negative energy these creatures channel is almost beyond measure.
+A Dracolich can regenerate physical damage almost as fast as it can be inflicted, if one even has weapons which can hurt it in the first place.
+The negative energy they channel doesn't just cancel normal positive-energy magic, it can almost suck the energy out of a magician's head.
 But of course, what is most fearsome is their breath weapon.
 It has many names -- Zombie Breath, Death Breath, Black Breath, Death's Decay.
 It is a cloud of life-sapping energy that will drain the life force not just from opponents, but anything living -- man, animal, even plant life dies when touched by the cloud.
 The cloud dissipates as it cancels life energy, but it persists until all of its energy finds something to negate or destroy.
-Worse, the Dracoliches have a magical aura about them that causes creatures that died from the breath to immediately revive in undead form.
+And if not bad enough, those slain by the breath can be revived in undead form by the natural aura of the creature.
 The stronger in life, the stronger in death, and while most ordinary people devolve into ghoul-like forms, powerful opponents can manifest as revenants or wraiths, with their skills and abilities intact.
-Fighting a Dracolich without careful planning and extensive protection doesn't just create dead heroes, it creates dragon allies.

 Bone Dragons are frequently confused with the true Dracoliches, or as creatures related to normal dragons, but in fact they are neither.
 They are actually necromantic constructs, in many ways not dissimilar from simple skeletons, though obviously much more sophisticated, and thankfully, exceptionally rare.